U.S. lawmakers press Facebook over Chinese data sharing

 “We strongly encourage full transparency from Facebook and the entire tech community,” they wrote.

-On Tuesday, Facebook said Huawei, computer maker Lenovo Group, and smartphone makers OPPO and TCL Corp were among about 60 companies worldwide that received access to some user data after they signed contracts to re-create Facebook-like experiences for their users.
+On Tuesday, Facebook said Huawei Technologies Co Ltd , computer maker Lenovo Group, and smartphone makers OPPO and TCL Corp were among about 60 companies worldwide that received access to some user data after they signed contracts to re-create Facebook-like experiences for their users.

+Senator Ed Markey, a Democrat, said on Twitter: “Mark Zuckerberg needs to return to Congress and testify why @facebook shared Americans’ private information with questionable Chinese companies.”

+He sent a letter to the Senate Foreign Relations Committee on Wednesday asking them to call Zuckerberg to testify.

-Facebook on Tuesday said it would end the Huawei pact this week and was ending the other three Chinese partnerships as well, adding that more than half of the partnerships had already wound down.
+Facebook said on Tuesday it would end the Huawei pact this week, was ending the other three Chinese partnerships, and that more than half the partnerships had already been wound down.

 A Chinese foreign ministry spokeswoman had no comment on the companies’ agreements.